tomasmcguinness/dotnet-passbook/README.md

 	return new FileContentResult(generatedPass, "application/vnd.apple.pkpass");

+### Troubleshooting Passes

+If the passes you create don't seem to open on iOS or in the simulator, the payload is probably invalid.
+To aid troubleshooting, I've created this simple tool - https://pkpassvalidator.azurewebsites.net - just run your pkpass file through this and it might give some idea what's wrong.
+The tool is new (Jul'18) and doesn't check absolutely everything.
+I'll try and add more validation to the generator itself.

 ### IIS Security

 If you're running the signing code within an IIS application, you might run into some issues accessing the private key of your certificates.
 To resolve this open MMC => Add Certificates (Local computer) snap-in => Certificates (Local Computer) => Personal => Certificates => Right click the certificate of interest => All tasks => Manage private key => Add IIS AppPool\AppPoolName and grant it Full control.
 Replace "AppPoolName" with the name of the application pool that your app is running under. (sometimes IIS_IUSRS)